izaak-coleman/GeDi/README.md

   - `g++` version 4.8.1 or greater
   - boost program options library.
 On CentOS, install with `yum install boost-devel.x86_64`, on Ubuntu with `sudo apt-get install libboost-all-dev`.
+  - A bowtie2 index of a reference genome.
+For example, `ucsc.hg19.fasta` can be build by installing bowtie2 and issuing `bowtie2-build ucsc.hg19.fasta ucsc.hg19.fasta`, see [bowtie2 reference manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml)
+    for further details.

 Once the depenendancies have been installed and GeDi's source code directory is placed in a prefered location, compile GeDi with the following: